 - Never Trust a Trailer: The trailer makes it look like Ming faces off with Flash using his ring.
 In the film he just turns it on himself and is vaporized.

-- No Indoor Voice: Ming, Vultan, and Kala are the main offenders.
+- No Indoor Voice: Ming, Vultan, and Kala are the main offenders, especially Vultan, who is portrayed by BRIAN BLESSED.

 - Noodle Implements: Those gosh-darn bore worms!